 API.AI is a cool tool that lets you build out natural language interactions for all sorts of channels such as chatbots, IoT devices, Smart TVs, etc. You can configure web hooks to pass the conversation parameters to your own fulfillment application that can then integrate with Kontent as the content store.

 Which companies should consider creating their own chatbots or digital assistant applications?

 Not too long ago, chatbots were a bit niche.
 You’d see the odd one pop up, but generally speaking they were as thick as champ (Irish for “really stupid”).
 They have rapidly grown in popularity and are getting not only smarter, but also more useful; suggesting products and allowing for order completion right within the chat itself.

 I think digital assistants such as Alexa, Google Assistant, and Siri represent a really exciting new channel for companies whose services can provide meaningful value, such as a skill or action, that the assistant can carry out.
-If content is required as part of fulfilling the request from a user, then—rather than having that content on multiple platforms—a company should manage it in one place, like Kentico Cloud, that can be accessed from multiple channels.
+If content is required as part of fulfilling the request from a user, then—rather than having that content on multiple platforms—a company should manage it in one place, like Kontent, that can be accessed from multiple channels.

 The team loved the technology freedom and having 100% ownership over the presentation layer.
 This allows us to fully optimize the frontend for performance, which in turn makes sites score higher with search and ensures users have a great experience.

 Having our content editors be part of the project from day one brought many benefits.
 For instance:

 - Real content was available early and could play a part in prototypes and expose challenges we wouldn’t have discovered using exemplar content.